Principle Investigator

 Prospective Students

 Interested in graduate work in the Feldman Lab?
-Feel free to reach out to me and my students about graduate research in the lab, and life in Biol, EECB, UNR and Reno.
+Feel free to reach out to me and my students about graduate research in the lab, and life in EECB, UNR and Reno.

 Successful applicants have: